hhalim/Shift.WebJob/README.md

 Confirm that the web job app is running successfully from the Azure portal at App Services > [your website] > Web Jobs.
 To view the log file, use the Kudu dashboard at App Services > [your website] > Advanced Tools > Tools > WebJobs dashboard.
 Click the Shift web job, and click Toggle Output button to view log and check that no error are shown.

 Use the [Shift.Demo.Client](https://github.com/hhalim/Shift.Demo.Client) to send jobs to the Shift WebJob.
-Please ensure that the configuratio setting in the client app points correctly to the Azure
+Please ensure that the configuration setting in the client app points correctly to the Azure storage and cache.